NCAR/DART/docs/pages/DART2_Miscellany.md

 1.10.1
 release.

-#### I'm getting errors from subversion when I'm trying to check out a copy of DART.

-If you are behind some kind of firewall they may not allow the ports needed to talk to the subversion server.
-If you can, try from a machine outside the firewall, or talk to your system support people about how to access a subversion server.
-Sometimes there are machines which allow subversion access which share filesystems with machines that are not allowed.
-It's always better if you can go back later and update your copy of DART with subversion to keep it in sync with the server; making a tar of the checked out source and moving it to another machine won't let you do this.

-#### I'm getting errors related to NetCDF when I try to build the executables.
+> I'm getting errors related to netCDF when I try to build the executables.

-Any application that uses the NetCDF data libraries must be compiled with exactly the same compiler as the libraries were built with.
+Any application that uses the netCDF data libraries must be compiled with exactly the same compiler as the libraries were built with.
 On systems which have either multiple compilers, or multiple versions of the same compiler, there is the possibilty that the libraries don't match the compiler you're using to compile DART.
 Options here are:

-  - If there are multiple versions of the NetCDF libraries installed, find a method to select the right version; e.g. specify the exact path to the include files and libraries in your mkmf.template file, or load the right module if your system uses the 'module' command to select software options.
+  - If there are multiple versions of the netCDF libraries installed, find a method to select the right version; e.g. specify the exact path to the include files and libraries in your mkmf.template file, or load the right module if your system uses the 'module' command to select software options.
-  - Change the version of the compiler you are using to build DART to match the one used to build NetCDF.
+  - Change the version of the compiler you are using to build DART to match the one used to build netCDF.
-  - Build your own version of the NetCDF libraries with the compiler you prefer to use.
+  - Build your own version of the netCDF libraries with the compiler you prefer to use.
 See [this web page](http://www.unidata.ucar.edu/software/netcdf/docs/building_netcdf_fortran.html) for help in building the libraries.
-DART requires only the basic library with the NetCDF 3 interfaces, but will work with NetCDF 4 versions.
-Building NetCDF 4 does require additional libraries such as HDF, libz, etc.
+DART requires only the basic library with the netCDF 3 interfaces, but will work with netCDF 4 versions.
+Building netCDF 4 does require additional libraries such as HDF, libz, etc.

 If you believe you are using the right version of the compiler, then